-The results: When the test was concluded, 45 percent of the adult gnats released into the test chamber were collected out of the compartment with moistened media; only 18 percent were present in the compartment with media and the dryer sheet.
+- The results: When the test was concluded, 45 percent of the adult gnats released into the test chamber were collected out of the compartment with moistened media; only 18 percent were present in the compartment with media and the dryer sheet.

 From these results, the testers took it a step further to determine just what was in the dryer sheets that could cause the insects to be repelled.
 They identified linalool, a volatile compound, as a major compound in the sheets.

 Linalool as Repellant

 Linalool is a common floral-scented ingredient used in cosmetics and perfumes.
 It also occurs naturally in some plants, including lavender, marjoram, coriander, and basil.
 According to the Fungus Gnat investigation, studies have found that linalool does indeed have repellent effects on some insects, including spotted mites, sawtoothed grain beetle, German cockroach, Mexican bean weevil, English lesser grain borer, and rice weevil.

 Linalool is used in some mosquito repellent sprays.
 However, a 2007 EPA review of linalool states, "A preliminary screen of labels for products containing Linalool (as the sole active ingredient) indicates that efficacy data on file with the Agency may not support certain claims to repel mosquitoes."
-A study reported by the National Center for Biotechnology Information (NCBI) found that linalool was more effective as a mosquito repellent than citronella but less effective than geraniol.
+A study reported in 2009 by the National Center for Biotechnology Information (NCBI) found that linalool was more effective as a mosquito repellent than citronella but less effective than geraniol.

 Keep Deer Away